Crystal

 Together, Type 1s and Type 2s form helpful, dutiful personalities with complementary approaches to service.
 Their shared desire to improve the world creates a powerful foundation for connection.

-Understanding the Type 1 and Type 2 Relationship
+Understanding the Type 1 and Type 2 relationship.

 Type 1s are rational, principled, and motivated by justice and equality.
 They strive for improvement and hold themselves and others to high standards.
 Type 2s are generous, empathetic, and driven to connect with others.
 They want to feel helpful and needed, often putting others' needs before their own.